artsy/eigen/HACKS.md

 - We hack the output of the compiler to provide clickable links for error messages.
 Relay assumes that you put your `__generated__` folder in the root of your project, but we put it in `src`.
 - We make sure that files which do not change are not overwritten.
 This prevents excessive reloading by metro.

+## react-relay-network-modern (upload middleware patch)

+#### When can we remove this:

+We can remove this hack when we can pass Blob/File with specified `name` field to `fetch()` and we won't get an error on Android

+#### Explanation/Context:

+If we try to pass Blob/File with specified `name` field (if we forgot to specify this field, Metaphysics will assume that no file was passed) to `fetch()`, we will get an error on Android.
+For this reason, support for these data formats is extracted from `upload` middleware.

 ## react-native-credit-card-input

 #### When can we remove this: